uxlfoundation/oneAPI-spec/source/elements/oneCCL/source/spec/main_objects.rst

 oneCCL specification defines ``stream`` as an abstraction that encapsulates execution context for ``communicator`` communication operations.

-Stream may be optionally passed to ``communicator`` communication operation.
+Stream shall be passed to ``communicator`` communication operation.

 oneCCL specification defines the way to create an instance of the ``stream`` class with a native object (``native_stream_type``) and without a native object.